-The overlay boards are 130mm by 14mm solid Blue Gum.
-For this width the supplier specified full trowel coverage polyurethane glue plus secret nailing using cleats rather than staples, which have a higher tendency to split the tongue.
+The overlay boards are 130mm by 14mm solid Sydney Blue Gum.
+For this width the supplier specified full trowel coverage with polyurethane glue plus secret nailing using cleats rather than staples because the latter have a higher tendency to split the tongue.

 There is one floor vent and two floor hatches in this room.
 The hatch cover overlay will blend with the surrounding flooring.

 14. Two rooms

 15. Install complete - hatch and vent cutouts, sanding and finishing still to do